ngUpgraders/ng-forward/README.md

 })
 ```

+For information on attribute binding, view the [AngularJS docs on scopes](https://docs.angularjs.org/api/ng/service/$compile#-scope-).

 ##### Renaming `controllerAs`

-By default, the `controllerAs` property is a camel-cased version of your selector (i.e. `my-own-component`'s `controllerAs` would be `myOwnComponent`').
-You can override this by specifying a new name in the `@Component:
+By default, the `controllerAs` property is a camelCased version of your selector (i.e. `my-own-component`'s `controllerAs` would be `myOwnComponent`').
+You can override this by specifying a new name in the `@Component` config object:

 ```js
 @Component({